Skip to Main Content

 Types of income statements

 Depending on the size and nature of your business, you may need a single-step income statement or a multi-step income statement.
 If you’re looking for a template, SCORE has a profit and loss projection.
-The Small Business Administration (SBA) also has an Excel income statement template.
+The Small Business Administration (SBA) also has an income statement example that can work well for your business.

 Single-step income statement